 HV1: “Festival Delivers Zesty Five-Actor CYRANO”

-Originally published on August 1, 2019 by Frances Marion Platt in Hudson Valley One (“Hudson Valley Shakespeare Festival delivers zesty five-actor Cyrano“).
+Originally published on August 1, 2019 by Frances Marion Platt in Hudson Valley One (“Hudson Valley Shakespeare delivers zesty five-actor Cyrano“).

-Now in his tenth summer as a regular at the Hudson Valley Shakespeare Festival (HVSF), Jason O’Connell is an actor of many gifts who shines with especial brilliance when cast in a comic role.
+Now in his tenth summer as a regular at the Hudson Valley Shakespeare (HVSF), Jason O’Connell is an actor of many gifts who shines with especial brilliance when cast in a comic role.
 Both verbal and physical comedy are his strong suits, as was evidenced in his lead performance at HVSF in 2014 as Dorante in Corneille’s 17th century farce The Liar — the role that first placed him squarely on Almanac Weekly’s radar as someone whose career going forward would demand close attention.
 O’Connell does standup comedy, too, and wrote a funny autobiographical one-man play about his childhood obsession with Batman, The Dork Knight, which he has performed at Bannerman’s Castle, the Public Theater and a bunch of other venues.

 But putting talented actors in little boxes and expecting them to stay there is a bad idea.
 O’Connell clearly wants to do other things besides be uproariously funny, and HVSF, cognizant of his talent, has been giving him a longer leash the past several years.
 In 2017 he dialed his goofiness way down to play an iconic romantic lead role in the tent at Boscobel: Mr. Darcy in Kate Hamill’s stage adaptation of Jane Austen’s Pride and Prejudice.
 This was a Darcy with a few funny moments, true, mocking the character’s propensity for stuffy self-importance before breaking down to confess his helpless adoration for Lizzy Bennett; but it was plain that, to expand his acting range, O’Connell was feeling a need to work on his restraint.
 He did well.
 One can be nuanced and funny at the same time.